AnyFetch/developers.anyfetch.com/getting-started.md

 * `405 MethodNotAllowedError`: you used a POST instead of a GET, or vice versa.
 * `409 InvalidArgumentError`: you used a non existing argument.
 * `413 Request Entity Too Large`: you are trying to send a document exceeding our capacity (multi giga-byte file anyone?)
-* `500 InternalServerError`: we are currently upgrading or expericening troubles; please try again in a few minutes.
+* `500 InternalServerError`: we are currently upgrading or experiencing trouble; please try again in a few minutes.

 ## HTTP Redirects